elastic/azure-marketplace/README.md

 [Application Gateway](https://azure.microsoft.com/en-au/services/application-gateway/)
-performs SSL offload, so communication from Application Gateway to Elasticsearch is not encypted with TLS by default.
-To secure this communication, you can
+performs SSL offload, so communication from Application Gateway to Elasticsearch is not encrypted with TLS by default.
+TLS to Application Gateway may be sufficient for your needs, but if you would like end-to-end encryption by also configuring TLS for Elasticsearch HTTP layer, you can

 * supply a PKCS#12 archive with the `esHttpCertBlob` parameter (and optional passphrase with `esHttpCertPassword`) containing the certs and private key to